 How to Treat a Breakout

 Despite all our best efforts to eat well and look after ourselves, sometimes breakouts just happen to good people.
 It can be emotionally debilitating, but Lortscher says don't stress, it will only make it worse.
-The best way to treat a mild breakout is to start with a benzoyl peroxide, salicylic, and/or glycolic acids.
+The best way to treat a mild breakout is to start with benzoyl peroxide acid, salicylic acid, and/or a retinoid.
 "All good over-the-counter ingredients for acne-prone skin (will work)," he says.
 "Don't feel that there is 'magic' in using products solely from one line—take into account your personal preferences and affordability when you choose.
 Mixing it up does not mess it up."

 Try This 4-Step Skincare Regimen to Curb Acne